JG

 A r c h e t i e r

-However, there are clear signs that a bow needs adjustment.
+There are, however, very clear signs that indicate whether a bow needs adjustment.

-- a lateral weakness in the middle of the stick, which you try to compensate for by tightening the bow more
+- a lateral and/or vertical weakness in the middle of the stick, which you try to compensate for by tightening the bow more

-the bow, making playing at the tip uncomfortable.
+the bow, making playing at the point uncomfortable.

 - the bow is a little too nervous and doesn't stay on the string.